solyarisoftware/dialogs/README.md

 ## Performance vs Intelligence trade-off

 There is some Natural Language Understanding in this scenario ?
 The state-machine implementation of a dialog is a dump / imperative / 'robotic' way to conceive a dialog with a human, and there is not a real 'deep' understanding or learning.
 Pretty true, I admit.
-In the dialog analyzed here as example, the semantic understanding/interpretation is 'delgated' inside the `Item::interpret` method on the `add_item `state method.
+In the dialog analyzed here as example, the semantic understanding/interpretation is 'delegated' inside the `Item::interpret` method on the `add_item `state method.
 The understanding of a product item, inserted by user, is delegated to this interpret method.

->**There is no any (artificial) intelligence in this dialog system framework, I admit, but the trade-off is simplicity (short simple fast interactions are very important for a business service supplyed by a chatbot upon an instant messagimg app.
+>**There is no any (artificial) intelligence in this dialog system framework, I admit, but the trade-off is simplicity (short simple fast interactions are very important for a business service supplied by a chatbot upon an instant messaging app.
 Speed performance and focus on target goal (to supply a specific domain service with a deterministic dialog)!**

 ### User interaction means Supervisioned Learning for free